Hamiltonian Deep Neural Networks Guaranteeing Non-vanishing Gradients by Design: Continuous-Time Analysis

 Lemma~\ref{le:periodic} implies that, for arbitrarily small $\epsilon$ and $\gamma$, the original and perturbed trajectories of \eqref{eq:2D_Example} are not synchronized in phase.
 Let us now reason backwards in time.
 As $T-t$ decreases from $T$ to $0$, assuming without loss of generality that $\bm{\beta}$ points towards a larger Hamiltonian sublevel set $H(\mathbf{y}_0+\gamma \bm{\beta})>H(\mathbf{y}_0)$, the value

 increases, until reaching, for a long enough time, a value of at least

 where the $\text{diam}(\cdot)$ for the sublevel set $\{\mathbf{y}|H(\mathbf{y})=H(\mathbf{y}_0)\}$ is defined as

-We can connect these observations to the norm of the BSM \eqref{eq:norm_grad_CT} as follows.
-For any continuous-time $\bm{\beta} \in \mathbb{R}^2$ that points towards a higher sublevel set of the Hamiltonian and for any $\gamma>0$, there exists a time $\tau$ such that
+We can connect these observations to the norm of the continuous-time BSM \eqref{eq:norm_grad_CT} as follows.
+For any $\bm{\beta} \in \mathbb{R}^2$ that points towards a higher sublevel set of the Hamiltonian and for any $\gamma>0$, there exist $T$ and $\tau$ such that